graffen/E-Commerce-React-Application/README.md

 This is a simple e-commerce application built with React.
 It allows users to browse products, view product details, and manage their shopping cart.

 ## Features
-— Browse products
+- Browse products
-— View product details
+- View product details
-— Add products to the shopping cart
+- Add products to the shopping cart
-— Remove products from the shopping cart
+- Remove products from the shopping cart
-— View cart summary and total price
+- View cart summary and total price
-— Clear the shopping cart
+- Clear the shopping cart

-## Technology Stack

-# Frontend:
+# Technology stack:
-— React
+- React
-— react-router-dom
+- react-router-dom
-— SCSS
+- SCSS